-According to CrunchBase SweatCoin is digital currency that is backed up by physical movement.
+According to CrunchBase SweatCoin is a digital currency that is backed up by physical movement.

 The way that you earn with the SweatCoin app works (to earn SweatCoin) is for every step that you take (outside) it will award you with points that you can turn into coins (SweatCoins) that you can then redeem for rewards and prizes.

-You can also earn gift cards awards for referring others to the app as well that pays through Paypal and Amazon gift cards.
+You can also earn gift card awards for referring others to the app as well that pays through Paypal and Amazon gift cards.